Mitigating Dialogue Hallucination for Large Vision Language Models via Adversarial Instruction Tuning: Introduction

-Despite their great success, several studies have revealed that LMMs are prone to hallucinations\,\cite{ji2023survey, bang2023multitask}.
-While most studies focus on \emph{object} hallucinations\,\cite{li2023evaluating, liu2023aligning}, where LMMs often answer inconsistently with contents of objects in a given image, the effect of user-system \emph{dialogues} on hallucination has received little attention.
+Despite their great success, several studies have revealed that LVLMs are prone to hallucination issues\,\cite{ji2023survey, bang2023multitask}.
+While most studies focus on \emph{object} hallucinations\,\cite{li2023evaluating, liu2023mitigating}, where LVLMs often answer inconsistently with contents of objects in a given image, the effect of user-system \emph{dialogues} on hallucination has received little attention.
 Surprisingly, we found that such hallucinations can be significantly exacerbated by preceding user-system dialogues.
-For example, as shown in Figure \ref{fig:dialogue_hallucination_example}, certain contents in preceding dialogues (``eco-friendly'') conflicting with the current question can distract LMMs, resulting in incorrect answers (``Wood'').
-This problem, which we call \emph{dialogue hallucination}, is very crucial in practice because a user usually interacts with the system through multi-round chats so that the user can unintentionally attack LMMs in early chats and get unfaithful answers in later chats.
+For example, as shown in Figure \ref{fig:dialogue_hallucination_example}(a), certain contents in preceding dialogues (``\emph{eco-friendly}'') conflicting with the current question can distract LVLMs, resulting in incorrect answers (``\emph{Wood}'').
+This problem, which we call \emph{dialogue hallucination}, is crucial in practice because a user usually interacts with the system through multi-round chats so that the user can unintentionally attack LVLMs in early chats and get unfaithful answers in later chats.

-In this paper, we first present an evaluation benchmark, \evalname{}, to precisely measure the dialogue hallucination of LMMs.
-Our benchmark is constructed on popular multi-modal benchmark datasets for VQA and Captioning tasks\,\cite{xu2023lvlm}.
+In this paper, we first present an evaluation benchmark, \evalname{}, to more precisely measure the dialogue hallucination of LVLMs.
+Our benchmark is constructed on popular vision-language benchmark datasets for VQA and Captioning tasks\,\cite{xu2023lvlm}.
 Specifically, for each \emph{test} example in each dataset, we create corresponding hallucinatory dialogues that can be prepended to the original test question.
-To mimic actual user behaviors interacting with the assistant within visual contexts of a given image, we further introduce Adversarial Question Generator (\algname{}), which automatically generates \emph{image-related} yet \emph{adversarial} dialogues, by leveraging an additional LMM with black-box adversarial attack approaches\,\cite{ilyas2018black, maus2023adversarial}.
-On \evalname{}, the zero-shot generalization performances of state-of-the-art LMMs are dropped by up to 14.8$\%p$ for VQA task, and 48.4$\%p$ for Captioning task.
+Moreover, to mimic actual user behaviors interacting with the assistant within visual contexts of a given image, we further introduce Adversarial Question Generator (\algname{}), which automatically generates \emph{image-related} yet \emph{adversarial} dialogues, by steadily incorporating an extra LVLM into the black-box optimization of adversarial attack\,\cite{ilyas2018black, maus2023adversarial}.
+With optimization, \algname{} can generate effective adversarial questions, while GPT-4 or other textual-based red teaming methods struggle to generate such subtle cases.
+On \evalname{}, the zero-shot performance of state-of-the-art LVLMs drops by up to 37.7$\%$ for the VQA task and 59.6$\%$ for the Captioning task.